sgjava/javauio/u8g2/README.md

 This makes life easier going forawrd as changes are simple to keep in sync.
 * Java code follows C API, so if you used U8g2 in C, C++ or even NodeMcu with Lua it will immediately be familar.
 No goofy Java wrapper with a totally different API.
+* The Display class allows for runtime setup and font selection, so you can make applications that do not need to know the display or font type ahead of time.

 I've been submitting PRs to U8g2 for [arm-linux](https://github.com/olikraus/u8g2/tree/master/sys/arm-linux) port and